-- Assessed Value: The most conservative and inexpensive method is to use the assessed value as indicated in the preliminary title Report.
+- Assessed Value: The most conservative and inexpensive method is to use the assessed value as indicated in the preliminary title rReport.
 Unfortunately, many properties have not been assessed for years and the values may be far below actual values.
-To obtain a more realistic estimate of current market value from the assessed value, a 2% per year level of appreciation is added.
+To obtain a more realistic estimate of current market value from the assessed value, a 2% two (2) percent-per year level of appreciation is added.
 This is typically conservative, yet allows for at least a minimal level of appreciation.
-This method is used when the resulting value provides a satisfactory loan-to-value ratio. - Market Analysis: For this method, a real estate agent who is familiar with the local market is asked to provide an after rehabilitation estimate of the market value of the property.
-This method typically provides a fairly accurate estimate and can be done for a relatively low fee anywhere from \$100-250.
-This method is used when the assessed value method does not provide a satisfactory loan-to-value ratio. - Appraisal: this is the most reliable and most expensive method.
+This method is used when the resulting value provides a satisfactory loan-to-value ratio. - Market Analysis: For this method, a real estate agent who is familiar with the local market is asked to provide an after\-rehabilitation estimate of the market value of the property.
+This method typically provides a fairly accurate estimate and can be done for a relatively low fee anywhere from \$100-to \$250.
+This method is used when the assessed value method does not provide a satisfactory loan-to-value ratio.
+A market analysis based on recent neighborhood sales of comparable properties may also be conducted with internet resources supported by County Assessor records of property sales.

+- Appraisal: Tthis is the most reliable and most expensive method.
 The cost of the appraisal may be added into the loan amount if the loan is approved and closed. - Other Method(s): Other methods as developed and approved by HCD and the County to determine loan security.